The Ketogenic Diet: My Favorite Weight Loss Diet

 3. Staying in ketosis for too long.
 Having chronically low insulin can be worse than chronically high insulin.
 So once a week, you must eat a carbohydrate-rich meal to increase your insulin.
 I do this right after my workout, as increasing insulin and protein activates growth pathways.
 Generally, a great time to boost growth would be right after a workout to get the desired anabolic (muscle-building) effect.

 4. Dirty keto.
 Many people eat keto for the weight loss benefits but still eat processed food and trans fat.
 Basically, everything that will kill you fast and when health goes terrible, it’s the keto diet to blame.
 Bad sweeteners (non-organic) and bad fat mixed together kill people more quickly than anything.
 Don’t blame keto; blame dirty keto.

 WHY IS THIS MY FAVOURITE WEIGHT LOSS DIET?

 Mostly, for its health benefits.
 (Ok, I love bacon!)
 Does it work?
-I have clients that have tried it; there are photos of a couple at the top.
-Also, at forty-seven, I still have my abs!
+I have had many clients that have tried it; there are photos of a couple at the top.
+Also, at forty-nine, I still have my abs!
 I’ll show you proof that it works!
 Of course, I don’t get abs through diet alone.
 I exercise regularly and recommend everyone engages in some sort of fun, physical activity.
 If you’d like to inject some fun back into your workouts, while boosting your metabolism, then get in touch.